turran/eguebfs/README.md

 How?
 ====
-Using the provided binary eguebfs in the form
+1. Using the provided binary eguebfs in the form
 ```bash
 eguebfs FILE MOUNTPOINT
 ```
 Where FILE has to be any XML file that [Egüeb](https://github.com/turran/egueb) knows.

-Or by embedding it into your own application
+2. Embedding it into your own application
+Check the contents of [eguebfs.c](https://github.com/turran/eguebfs/blob/master/src/bin/eguebfs.c) to see how it can be done.

 Documentation
 =============